 On September 17, 2012, the Oregon Tax Court issued a ruling contrary to an Oregon Department of Revenue interpretation and a current Oregon administrative rule, regarding the treatment of wholesale electricity sales.
 The underlying issue is whether electricity should be treated as tangible or intangible property for state income tax apportionment purposes.
 The Oregon Department of Revenue has appealed the ruling of the Oregon Tax Court to the Oregon Supreme Court.
-It is uncertain whether the ruling will be upheld, or if the ruling would apply retroactively to all open tax years, which, for PGE, include 2006 through 2012.
+It is uncertain whether the ruling will be upheld.

-If the ruling is upheld, PGE estimates that its income tax liability could increase by as much as \$12 million due to the impact of the increased assessment of prior years' liability and an increase in the tax rate at which deferred tax liabilities would be recognized in future years.
+If the ruling is upheld, PGE estimates that its income tax liability could increase by as much as \$7 million due to an increase in the tax rate at which deferred tax liabilities would be recognized in future years.
 Due to the uncertainty concerning the resolution of this matter, PGE cannot predict the outcome.
 The Company may seek regulatory recovery of any incremental tax, although there can be no guarantee that such recovery would be granted.